-This benefit is for children and young people from birth up to the age of 16 who have lived with a disability for at least three months, and who can expect to continue to have this disability for at least six months.
+Child Disability Payment is for children and young people from birth up to the age of 16 who have lived with a disability for at least three months, and who can expect to continue to have this disability for at least six months.
 There is an exception to this if a child is terminally ill, whereby no qualifying period is required (see Terminal illness section).

 A key difference from Disability Living Allowance for Children administered by the Department for Work and Pensions is that Social Security Scotland have extended the eligibility for Child Disability Payment from 16 to 18 years old.
 This is only where the applicant has already been in receipt of assistance before they were 16.
-New applicants who are 16 or above will currently need to apply for Personal Independence Payment.
-This will transfer to Adult Disability Payment when it is launched nationally by Social Security Scotland in August 2022.
+New applicants who are 16 or above will need to apply for Adult Disability Payment which Social Security Scotland launched nationally on 29 August 2022.